wangorino/Sudoku-Digitizer/README.md

 - The ***digit recognition model*** was trained with a mixture of a dataset reminiscent of the MNIST-Dataset and additional images I collected myself, since there were too few images of printed numbers which are more useful here.
 For that purpose Sudoku_Digitizer.py also has functions dedicated to saving test images.
 Getting "useful" images is pretty tedious and requires a lot of manual curation especially at the start, so the model ***isn't as well trained I'd have liked it to be.*** I'll try to keep it updated.
 - For the time being I ***recommend using the test images I provided*** to play the actual game.
 They're confirmed to work.
 If a number is misclassified, it's liekly the programm won't find a valid solution meaning yuo can't lock in numbers.

+- I have also created a Docker Image from the project that will be pushed to dockerhub once I've fixed a an error.